 But why is this concept of voltage and polarity so important?
 Well, one of the greatest dangers of RVing, perhaps second only to a fire (which is really terrifying) is getting shocked and possibly electrocuted when touching the skin of your RV.
 And while some campers may have been injured by a bare wire on an extension cord or while poking their fingers in a power panel without proper precautions, the majority of RV shocks come when you least expect them, from the skin of your RV while simply opening the door.

 An RV Hot-Skin condition occurs when the frame of the vehicle is no longer at the same voltage potential as the earth around it.
 This is usually due to an improper power plug connection at a campsite or garage AC outlet.
 Now to be honest, I think the majority of campgrounds have properly wired and maintained power pedestals, but certainly there are instances where a campsite has outlets with reversed polarity or without proper grounding at all.
-But I’ve seen enough “rewiring” jobs to know that RV owners are also to blame for improper wiring of their own extension cords and 30-amp adapters.
+But I’ve seen enough “rewiring” jobs to know that RV owners are also to blame for improper wiring of their own extension cords and 30-amp dog-bone adapters.

 The scenario could go something like this: You plug your RV plug into a loose or worn campsite power outlet.
 Everything seems fine until you crank up your air conditioner and turn on your coffee maker.
 That’s when you notice the smell of burning plastic and find that the male plug on your RV extension cord has melted down due to all that current going through a loose connection.
 Rather than throw that expensive extension cord away, you go to your local big box store and buy a new power plug.
 However, when you take the wires off of the old plug there’s no diagram to show you how to connect the new plug properly.
 If you guess right while putting on a new plug, then all is well.

 The reason we don’t notice this Hot-Skin condition until it’s too late is that an RV is basically a big metal frame sitting on rubber tires.
 And those tires act as electrical insulators just like the rubber surrounding the metal wire of your extension cord.
 That means that the body of your RV can be electrically charged with 30, 60 or even 120 Volts with no visual indication of the problem until you complete the connection to the earth with your hand.
-Then because your body provides a low resistance path to earth (remember the pipes between the water tanks in Part I of this series), current will flow through you to the ground.
-How much current is really the subject of another article, but if your hands and feet are wet your body becomes a 1,000-Ohm resistor connected from your hand on the doorknob to your feet on the ground.
+Then because your body provides a conductive path to earth (remember the pipes between the water tanks in Part I of this series), current will flow through you to the ground.
+How much current is really the subject of another article, but if your hands and feet are wet your body becomes a 1,500-Ohm resistor connected from your hand on the doorknob to your feet on the ground.
 This will allow over 100 mA (milliamperes) of electrical current to flow through your heart.